Dragons of Flame (module): Reception

 In a review by Graham Staplehurst in the July 1985 issue of White Dwarf, the module was given a rating of 7 out of 10 overall.
-The review contains suggestions for the DM on how to handle various rule changes and run this style of adventure, where the game is more restrictive than normal, to keep the players within the story.
+The review contains suggestions for the DM on how to handle various changes to the rules and run an adventure of this sort, where the game is more restrictive than normal, to keep the players within the story.
 Staplehurst said: "anyone thinking of running the whole of the DragonLance saga should bear in mind the potentially confining feeling that is part and parcel of this series"; and "[I]t's debatable how close this is to the original concept of role-playing".
 He felt that while: "The players will have to adapt to fit the characters rather than the other way round ... the authors have tried to develop the characters in a realistic manner".
-Staplehurst said the modules provide plenty of thrills once players settle into their roles, and opined that there are two ways of looking at these adventures: "They may be used by inexperienced players to get involved and experienced in the game (despite the fact that it is somewhat non-standard AD&D), or they represent a detailed world for players of long-standing to immerse themselves in."
-He felt that with around twenty-four pages of text, an area map, three detailed location maps, and plenty of good art, purchasers would get their money's worth, although he could not imagine anyone wanting to use certain repeated information and extras, such as a song and poem.
+Staplehurst said the modules "provide plenty of thrills" once the players settle into the roles of their characters, and thought of two ways to look at these adventures: "They may be used by inexperienced players to get involved and experienced in the game (despite the fact that it is somewhat non-standard AD&D), or they represent a detailed world for players of long-standing to immerse themselves in."
+He felt that with about twenty-four pages of text, a map of the area, three detailed maps of specific locations, and "plenty of good art", purchasers would get their money's worth, although he could not imagine anyone wanting to use certain repeated information and extras, such as the song and poem included.
 Staplehurst concluded the review by noting that: [T]he players are treated as idiots if they do anything but the stated actions and though this may be a useful trick for less experienced players, it is extremely frustrating when DMing and players come up with a potentially intelligent suggestion or plan only to have to shoot it down because it 'doesn't fit the story'.
 He felt that players should have been allowed more options from which to choose.